mbradds/pipeline-profiles/readme.md

 This runs webpack.prod.js and emits minified bundles in `/dist`

-Note: `npm run dev-min` runs the webpack dev server using the production configuration.
+Note: `npm run build && npm start` runs the express server using the production files.
 Test this on all major browsers prior to new releases.

 Create a new release on GitHub and add the compressed dist folder.
 Ask the web team to dump the latest production files onto dweb7 and add the new dist files/changes before sending in a production web request.